bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/about/README.md

 If you want to apply a layout to a page, you will need to include the `Layout` component and wrap your page in it.
 For example, here is how you would apply your layout to the front page:

 ```
-import React from "react"import Layout from "../components/layout"export default function Home() {  return (    <Layout>      <h1>I’m in a layout!</h1>    </Layout>  );}
+import React from "react"import Layout from "../components/layout"export default function Home() {  return (    <Layout>      <h1>I'm in a layout!</h1>    </Layout>  );}
 ```

 Repeat for every page and template that needs this layout.

 ## [](https://www.gatsbyjs.com/docs/how-to/routing/layout-components/#how-to-prevent-layout-components-from-unmounting)How to prevent layout components from unmounting

 As mentioned earlier, Gatsby does not, by default, automatically wrap pages in a layout component.
-The “top level” component is the page itself.
-As a result, when the “top level” component changes between pages, React will re-render all children.
+The "top level" component is the page itself.
+As a result, when the "top level" component changes between pages, React will re-render all children.
 This means that shared components like navigations will unmount and remount.
 This will break CSS transitions or React state within those shared components.

-If you need to set a wrapper component around page components that won’t get unmounted on page changes, use the **`wrapPageElement`** [browser API](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-browser/#wrapPageElement) and the [SSR equivalent](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-ssr/#wrapPageElement).
+If you need to set a wrapper component around page components that won't get unmounted on page changes, use the **`wrapPageElement`** [browser API](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-browser/#wrapPageElement) and the [SSR equivalent](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-ssr/#wrapPageElement).

 Alternatively, you can prevent your layout component from unmounting by using [gatsby-plugin-layout](https://www.gatsbyjs.com/plugins/gatsby-plugin-layout/), which implements the `wrapPageElement` APIs for you.